Jump to section

 Is it safe to take L-theanine when pregnant?

 There is a lack of research on the safety of L-theanine for pregnant/breastfeeding women.
-We recommend consulting your doctor for more information and personalized medical advisement.
+We recommend consulting your doctor/healthcare provider for more wellness information and personalized medical advice.

 DEEP DIVE: How Safe + Effective Are Most Over-The-Counter Sleep Aids?